Idli step-by-step recipe with photos.

-As a child, I have seen my mother grind the dal for the batter using a stone, which was later replaced by a wet-grinder.
-The wet-grinder too has a stone that fluffs up the dal beautifully.
+As a child, I have seen my mother grind the dal for the batter using a stone, which was later replaced by a wet grinder.
+The wet grinder also has a stone that fluffs up the dal beautifully.
 Since I don’t have access to it, I fluff the batter up with my hands.

 Getting the batter right is the most important part of getting super-soft idlis.
 Do read the notes below and follow this step-by-step recipe to make soft and fluffy idlis.

-- The idli batter is thicker in consistency when compared to dosa batter.
-So while grinding the dal, use less water
+The batter is thicker in consistency when compared to the dosa batter.
+So while grinding the dal, use less water.

-- The temperature and time for fermentation are very important.
-Make sure you grind the dal at late evening so that you can set it for fermentation overnight
+The temperature and time for fermentation are very important.
+Make sure you grind the dal in the late evening so that you can set it for fermentation overnight.

-- The idli batter stays fresh for 2-3 days when stored in the refrigerator.
+The batter stays fresh for 2-3 days when stored in the refrigerator.
 Make sure you don’t add salt to the entire batter once it is fermented.
-Scoop out the batter that you will be using immediately and then add salt
+Scoop out the batter that you will be using immediately and then add salt.

 This is idli rava

 1. Wash the urad dal in running water.
-Soak it in sufficient water for 4-5 hours
+Soak it in water for 4-5 hours

 2. Once the urad dal is soaked, grind it into a very smooth batter by adding little water